NonglongSu/EM_94/README.md

 ## Synopsis
-test_90_species is one chapter of my thesis for using the Expectation-Maximization algorithm to train the hidden substituion models **(GTR, EM94)** to find the to find maximum-likelihood estimates for model parameters.
+test_90_species is one of the chapters of my thesis for using the Expectation-Maximization algorithm to train the hidden substituion models **(GTR, EM94)** to find the to find maximum-likelihood estimates for model parameters.

 ## Dependencies